learn-co-curriculum/reference-guide-objc-fundamentals/README.md

 CGFloat f = 0.0;
 BOOL hidden = NO;
 ```
 **Reminder:** *Do not use a* `*` *when declaring primitives.
-Entering* `NSInteger *variable` *will cause the compiler to generate an* `invalid integer to pointer conversion` *warning.
+Assigning an integer to* `NSInteger *` *will cause the compiler to generate an* `invalid integer to pointer conversion` *warning.
 The same goes for declaring any of the data types.
 This syntax does serve a purpose so the language permits it, but your application won't do what you expect.*

 ### Redefining A Primitive Variable